Applying Abuse Survivor Learnings to Racism

 I don’t know what it is like to be a black American and endure subtle or overt racism on a daily basis.
-I do know what it is like to be abused and I believe there are a lot of similar themes that can help us all non-people-of-color be more compassionate towards what is going on in Minneapolis so we can all move to a place of healing.
+I do know what it is like to be abused, and I believe there are a lot of similar themes that can help us all non-people-of-color be more compassionate so we can all move to a place of healing.

 Victims of any type have a need to feel heard and understood.
 In fact, the therapeutic process in a nutshell is for someone to hear your feelings from a place of non-judgment because feelings need to be fully experienced and expressed so they can dissipate.
 In other words, the greatest gift you can give someone who has been abused or mistreated is to hear their anger and hurt, hold their feelings as valid and sacred, so as to make them as people feel heard and acknowledged.
 By doing this you will be giving them an invaluable gift toward their healing.